-Check it out: The New Yorker made a list of the 100 best lists of all time and our “The Ultimatest Grocery List” is #23.
+Check it out: The New Yorker made a list of the 100 best lists of all time and our “The Ultimatest Grocery List” made the cut.
 Woot!

 Collecting & listmaking